Downhole Vibration

 Bit/BHA Whirl and Bending | Mass Imbalance Lack of Axial Symmetry Component Misalignment Lateral Deflection Steerable Motor BHA/Drillstring-Wellbore Interaction Bit/Formation Interaction Uneven Vertical Loading on Bit Face Imbalanced Cutter Forces High RPM/Low WOB Rotation Off Bottom Reaming Formation Hardness/Formation Change Oversize Hole Coupling |

-Eliminating Vibration
+Eliminating Downhole Vibration

 Types of Elimination | Causes |